“Mom, I don’t feel safe in the car with you.”

 These are one of the many tough conversations you may need to have with an older adult close to you.
 How do you know when driving is becoming more difficult for seniors?
 Look for these signs:

 - Health issues – As we age, it is normal to experience vision/hearing loss, slower reaction times and memory issues.
-These changes also signal it’s time to reevaluate how safe seniors are while driving.
+These changes also signal it’s time to reevaluate how safe seniors are while driving a car.
 It’s also common for seniors to take multiple over-the-counter or prescription medications each day.
 These could negatively impact driving.

-- On the road – Does your loved one act unpredictably behind the wheel?
+- On the road – Does your loved one act unpredictably behind the wheel of a car?
 Sudden lane changes, drifting into other lanes, braking/accelerating quickly and failing to use turn signals are all signs that it may be time to discuss driving habits.

 There are steps you can take now to help make the transition easier: